Westleigh, Greater Manchester

-Westleigh, a suburb of Leigh, Greater Manchester, England, is one of three ancient townships, Westleigh, Bedford and Pennington, that merged in 1875 to form the borough of Leigh.
+Westleigh is a suburb of Leigh, in the Wigan district, in the county of Greater Manchester, England.
+It was one of three ancient townships, Westleigh, Bedford and Pennington, that merged in 1875 to form the borough of Leigh.

 History

 Toponymy

 The name Westleigh derives from the Old English and refers to the locality's relative position to Leigh.
 The name Leigh is derived from leah, meaning originally a "wood" then a "clearing" and finally a "meadow".
 It was recorded as Westeley in 1237, Westlegh in 1238 and Westlay in Legh in 1292.